 Long term brain damage from doing drugs often leads to an increased risk of dementia and other late life brain disorders.

 8. Permanent Depression and Other Mood Disorders

 Depression and anxiety are a big part of drug use.
 They are prevalent in the beginning as a cause for use, as a withdrawal symptom, and ultimately as a lasting effect.
 Although it is unknown whether the disorder causes the drug use or the drug use causes the disorder, many addicts wind up with a permanent mood disorder even after seeking treatment.

 Drug use has been implicated in cognitive dysfunction of all varieties, including learning disabilities and other deficiencies.
 Unfortunately, once the damage is done it is very rarely reversible, leading to long term learning issues.

 10. Passing on Genetic Damage to your Children

 There is some evidence that both men and women can pass genetic damage to their children when they have a history of drug use.
 This is particularly true of addicts who use drugs over a long time period.

 Seeking treatment as soon as possible lessens the chances of acquiring long term negative effects.
 Most people who get treatment quickly avoid some of the more serious long term damage.
 If you need treatment, we can help.
-Call us at 800-483-2193, before it is too late.
+Call us at 800-483-2193(Who Answers?), before it is too late.